How to Find the Best Night Vision Goggles

 Despite what many online users will say or imply, the night vision monocular is a very viable option and tool to have available, hence the reason it is in our article detailing the best night vision goggles to throw on your tactical helmet and really complete the look of your kit.
 While a monocular night vision option will bring a bit longer of a learning curve due to adapting to having one “usable” eye in low light conditions, it still gives you the power to see things you otherwise wouldn’t be able to.
 It also makes it easier to look through an optic or an LPVO with your eye that is not blocked by the lens.

 An often undiscussed point, or argument for a unit such as a NL-914C, is how natural it is to continue to read the lighting conditions around you.
 The importance of this is paramount with any night vision goggles, but greatly overlooked.
 It is natural for newer, and sometimes more experienced users, to get tunnel vision through a pair of night vision goggles (dual tubes) and completely miss the fact that they are in a very well lit position.
-Let's remember that while night vision helps us to see at night, it does not also make us invisible.
+Let's remember that while night vision helps us to see at night, it does not also make us invisible (though it would be cool if it did).

 An additional capability gained with a single tube night vision unit, as opposed to standard night vision goggles, is the ability to bridge it with a thermal unit.
 While you would not find moving under thermals to be very worthwhile, it is very handy for detecting heat signatures.